cube3power/atsd/installation/aws-emr-s3.md

 ssh -i /path/to/<key-name>.pem ec2-user@$PUBLIC_IP
 ```

-> For testing and development, you can install ATSD on the the HMaster node.
+> For testing and development, you can install ATSD on the HMaster node.

 Verify that [JDK 8](../administration/migration/install-java-8.md) is installed on the server.